H1M4W4R1/SimpleUI/README.md

 - `UITextObject`: Renders `string` context; convenient base for TextMeshPro-powered labels.
 - `UISpriteObjectBase`: Renders `Sprite` context into an `Image`.
 - `UIProgressBase`: Renders `float` progress values; provides normalized output for visuals.
-- `UIProgressImage`: Simple progress visualization using an `Image` fill.
+  - `UIProgressImage`: Sub-object required by `UIProgressBase` to render progress.
 - `UIModelViewportBase`: Displays a `GameObject` or model in a dedicated viewport with camera/render controls.

 ## Interactable controls